conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Datasheet/README.md

 ### Overview

-The figure below shows the top view of the RAK4600 WisBee™ Breakout Module.
+The RAK4600 WisBee™ Breakout Module is shown in Figure 2 that displays the top view of the module.

 <rk-img
   src="/assets/images/wisduo/rak4600-breakout-board/datasheet/board-overview/cwr7pftlffhyogeuzahz.jpg"